pawarpa/Seattle-Pet-Licenses/README.md

 ### SQL Queries

-SQL query file provides a comprehensive set of analyses and transformations applied to the Seattle Pet Licenses dataset.
+MySQL query file provides a comprehensive set of analyses and transformations applied to the Seattle Pet Licenses dataset.
 Let's break down each section:

 1. Retrieve Information: The first query retrieves all information from the dataset.
 2. Filter by License Number: Retrieves all information for a specific pet license number, in this case, 'S140122'.
 3. Filter by License Issue Date: Retrieves all pet licenses issued on 'May 19, 2020'.
 4. Filter by ZIP Code: Retrieves pet licenses issued in a specific ZIP code area ('98112').
 5. Date-related Transformations: Extracts various date-related columns from the "LicenseIssueDateFormatted" column.
-6. License Issue Dates Statistics: Provides the earliest issue date, latest issue date, and the range of license issue dates.
+6. License Issue Dates Statistics: Provides the earliest issue date, the latest issue date, and the range of license issue dates.
 7. Species Analysis: Lists unique species, provides the total number of licenses for each species, and calculates the percentage of licenses for each species.
 8. Yearly Analysis: Analyzes the total number of licenses issued in each year and identifies the top years with the highest number of licenses.
 9. Monthly and Daily Analysis: Identifies the top months, days, and specific dates with the highest number of license issuances.
 10. Animal Name Analysis: Lists unique animal names, provides the total number of licenses for each animal name, and identifies the top animal names.
-11. Animal Name Transformations: Converts animal names to uppercase and lowercase, finds the length of the animal names string, and concatenates animal names with species.
+11. Animal Name Transformations: Converts animal names to uppercase and lowercase, finds the length of the animal name string, and concatenates animal names with species.
 12. Breed Analysis: Lists unique primary and secondary breeds, provides the total number of licenses for each breed, and identifies the top breeds.
 13. Secondary Breed Analysis: Counts the pet licenses that have a specified secondary breed and provides a breakdown by species.
 14. ZIP Code Analysis: Lists unique ZIP codes, provides the total number of licenses for each ZIP code, and identifies the top ZIP codes.